m-makarious/ReciprocalBLAST/README.md

 | .nsq	 | This is the sequence file|

 BLAST is then performed based on the designation of ‘nucl’ and ‘prot’.
-Each individual FASTA is BLASTed against each individual Database as required in reciprocal BLAST.
+Each individual FASTA is BLAST-ed against each individual Database as required in reciprocal BLAST.
 After looping through the FASTA files and databases, a ‘comma’ Delimited output will be produced for the purpose of parsing.
 This will be in “.txt” format.
-Comma delimited aids parsing as it’s a simpler output as well as for future output in “.csv”.
+Comma delimited aids parsing as it is a simpler output as well as for future output in “.csv”.